peristrophe/twitch-irc-client-spa/README.md

 # twitch-irc-client-spa

 Cheep comment viewer for Twitch.

 This is personal project for learning Vue.js.

 # Usage

 - By click circle picture of center, you can authenticate on OpenID Connect for Twitch.
-- If you don't authenticate, you can't send message.
+- It's OK if you do it or not.
+If you don't authenticate, you can't send your message.
-- Below of that, You should input channel name in the text field.
+- Below of that, you should input channel name in the text field.
-- Click header link writen 'Chat', so you can watch messages from another audiences and send your messages.
+- Click header link writen 'Chat', so you can watch messages from other audiences and send your message.

 # for Develop